coordinape/coordinape/cypress/README.md

 ## Troubleshooting

 - `./scripts/ci.sh: line 48: 86189 Terminated: 15 "${VERCEL_CMD[@]}" 2>&1`
-  Try deleting your existing Docker containers and run the command again.
+  Try stopping your existing Docker containers and run the command again.
 You should be able to spin up your dev Docker environment afterwards normally by running `yarn docker:start`